elves/elvish.io/src/ref/lang.md

 # Introduction

+**Note to the reader**.
+This document is a work in progress.
+Some materials are missing, and some are documented in a handwavy way.
+If you found something that should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels.
+The developer will explain to you, **and update the document**.
+Question-driven documentation :)

 This is a reference manual for the Elvish programming language.
-It is written in an informal style, but nonetheless tries to be unambiguous.
-It is reorganized mostly in terms of syntax constructs.
+It is written in a not-so-formal style, but nonetheless tries to be precise.

-Some familarity with the language is assumed: examples for one construct might use another construct that has not yet been introduced (only in some basic form, though).
-If you are completely new to Elvish, please read one of the [tutorials](../learn) first.
+Examples for one construct might use (the most familiar form of) another construct that will be introduced later in the text, so familiarity with the language is assumed.
+If you are new to Elvish, consider reading some of the [learning materials](/learn).
+Also, the article on the [semantics highlight semantics](/learn/semantics-highlight) of Elvish is worth reading, even if you have used Elvish for a while.

-Some definitions that will be used:
+A little terminology:

 *   An **inline whitespace** is a space or tab.